ddelsizov/terminal-edno/README.md

 - Type any system command and press Enter to execute it.
 - The command output will be displayed in the terminal.
+- Type `history` to view your command history.
 - Type `exit` to quit the terminal emulator.

-## Project Structure

-- `src/main.zig`: The main source file containing the terminal emulator logic
-- `build.zig`: The build script for the project

 ## Limitations and future plans

+- Supported on Macos and Linux.
+No Windows support yet.
-- This is a very very basic implementation, as i learn about Zig and does not support advanced features like auto-completion, complex shell operations, escape sequence handling, and much more which is usually expected.
+- Does not support advanced features like auto-completion, complex shell operations, escape sequence handling, and much more.

 ## License